 The hockey players are known to be amongst the most formidable athletes out there.
 Most times, they get basted in their faces with the puck but keep playing.
+This is an important stage in life and the stages of learning.
+The point is, is no matter the pain you may face, keep moving forward.

 Of all the big leagues, the NHL has a record of most fights.
 At times the hockey night games can feel like fight nights.